a-luna/vigorish/README.md

 > You can globally install an application by running
 >
-> ```console
-> pipx install PACKAGE
+> `pipx install PACKAGE`
-> ```
 >
 > This automatically creates a virtual environment, installs the package, and adds the package's associated applications (entry points) to a location on your `PATH`.
 For example, `pipx install pycowsay` makes the `pycowsay` command available globally, but sandboxes the pycowsay package in its own virtual environment.

 It is similarly easy to update and remove Python applications with `pipx`.
-Check out the README for install instructions for Mac and usage examples.
+Check out the `README` for install instructions for Mac and usage examples.

 ### Install